b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 > *These are my views, and the Lord knows that I believe in the principles of sanctification; and when I am guilty of seducing any man's wife, or any woman in God's world, ==I say, sever my head from my body==.*

 — [Sanctification](https://scriptures.byu.edu/#:t11173:j07); Heber C. Kimball, [Journal of Discourses 7](https://scriptures.byu.edu/jod/pdf/JoD07/JoD07.pdf):18

 &nbsp;

+"Wipe out" is a lot less explicit than "I'm about to give you some height-reduction surgery".
+However, threatening to wipe out evil abominations from existence doesn't seem so veiled.
+I don't feel like that's got much plausible deniability.

+&nbsp;